nigelp/Zentara-Code/docs/integrating-new-tools.md

-# Tool Integration Guide for Roo Code
+# Tool Integration Guide for Zentara Code

-This guide provides a comprehensive walkthrough for integrating new tools into Roo Code, from simple standalone tools to complex tool groups with multiple operations.
+This guide provides a comprehensive walkthrough for integrating new tools into Zentara Code, from simple standalone tools to complex tool groups with multiple operations.
 The system uses a robust, type-safe architecture with JSON-based parameters.

 ## Table of Contents